Higgs pair production in gluon fusion to higher orders in Higgs Effective Field Theory: Double Higgs Production

 together with the parton distribution functions (PDFs) \texttt{PDF4LHC15\_nlo\_100\_pdfas} \cite{Butterworth:2015oua, Dulat:2015mca}.
 Divergences that arise from one-loop diagrams with HEFT operator insertions are treated using the $\overline{\mathrm{MS}}$ scheme.
-For the renormalization and factorization scales, we choose $\mu_F = \mu_R \equiv \mu = m_{hh}/2$ , and the dimensionful scale $\Lambda$ is set to $1 \, \mathrm{TeV}$.
-The numerical values of $A_{24}-A_{64}$ in this setup can be found in an ancillary file.
-Before turning to a detailed study of the invariant mass distributions in section \ref{sec_invariant_mass}, we next derive positivity bounds on the HEFT Wilson coefficients.
+For the renormalization and factorization scales, we choose \mbox{$\mu_F = \mu_R \equiv \mu = m_{hh}/2$}, and the dimensionful scale $\Lambda$ is set to $1 \, \mathrm{TeV}$.
+The numerical values of $A_{24}-A_{64}$ in this setup can be found in an ancillary file. \\ \\ In order to illustrate the effect of the EFT coefficients contained in $\delta \mathcal{L}$ on the SM distribution, we simplify the parameterization by taking the SM limit of $\{a_t, b_t, a_{\lambda^3}, a_g, b_g \}$, which allows us to write